-Characteristics Criteria (at least three of the following six)
+The individual must meet at least three of the following six characteristics:

-- 1. Inability to consistently perform the range of practical daily living tasks required for basic adult interactional roles in the community (i.e. maintaining personal hygiene, meeting nutritional needs, caring for personal business affairs, obtaining medical, legal and housing services, recognizing and avoiding common dangers or hazards to self and possessions) or persistent or recurrent failure to perform daily living tasks except with significant support or assistance from others such as friends or relatives - 2.
-Inability to be consistently employed at self-sustaining level or inability to consistently carry out the homemaker role (i.e. meal preparation, laundry, budgeting, childcare) - 3.
-Inability to maintain a safe living situation (repeated evictions, loss of housing, or no housing) - 4.
-Coexisting substance use disorder of significant duration (greater than six months) - 5.
-Destructive behavior to self or others - 6.
-High risk or recent history of criminal justice involvement (arrest and incarceration)
+- Inability to consistently perform the range of practical daily living tasks required for basic adult interactional roles in the community without significant assistance from others.
+Examples of these tasks include: - Maintaining personal hygiene, - Meeting nutritional needs, - · Caring for personal business affairs, - Obtaining medical, legal, and housing services, and - Recognizing and avoiding common dangers or hazards to self and possessions.

+- Inability to maintain employment at a self-sustaining level or inability to consistently carry out the homemaker role (e.g., household meal preparation, washing clothes, budgeting or child-care tasks and responsibilities), - Inability to maintain a stable living situation (repeated evictions, loss of housing, or no housing), - Co-occurring substance use disorder of significant duration (greater than six months) or co-occurring mild intellectual disability, - Destructive behavior to self or others, or - High-risk of or recent history of criminal justice involvement (arrest and incarceration).